DeepakKumar1482/DeepakKumar1482/README.md

 # 💫 About Me:
-I am working on MERN stack projects, recently learnt Nextjs, I do dsa in java and have learnt all the data structures and have solved 300+ leetcode questions<br>I am currently learning Type Script, Advance data structures in java Script, Figma,<br>
+I am working on MERN stack projects, recently learnt Nextjs, I do dsa in java and have learnt all the data structures and have solved 300+ leetcode questions<br>I am currently learning Type Script, Advance data structures in java Script, Figma<br>

 ## 🌐 Socials: